 5. No one really knows what they're doing

 When I first started out, I assumed everyone knew what they were doing.
 It's a common misunderstanding when you're young and still trying to understand how the world works.
 But believe me, it's true.
 Everyone is just doing their best, using what skills, expertise and resource they have.
-But they won't know everything.
+It's impossible to know everything.

 With this in mind, you can't be expected to work miracles.
 You can only do your very best.
 Remind yourself of this whenever you're feeling insecure or having a bad day.